observerly/polaris/README.md

 ### Acknowledgements

-This package makes use of algrotihms and methods outlined in the following two publications:
+This package makes use of algorithms and methods outlined in the following two publications:

 - Meeus, J., 1991 "Astronomical Algorithms", 2nd ed., Willmann-Bell, Inc. Richmond, Va